FarahMourad/Agenda/README.md

 ## Conclusion

 By applying the Agile concept and using the Laravel framework and MySQL scheme, the Agenda web application is efficient, user-friendly, and meets the needs of users who want to manage their tasks, notes, or keep diaries.

+## Contributing
+To contribute to the project, follow these steps:

+1. Fork the repository.
+2. Clone the forked repository to your local machine.
+3. Create a new branch for your changes using git checkout -b your-branch-name.
+4. Make your changes to the code.
+5. Test your changes thoroughly.
+6. Commit your changes using git commit -m "Your commit message".
+7. Push your changes to your forked repository using git push origin your-branch-name.
+8. Create a pull request in the original repository.